jeffersonfparil/compare_genomes/README.md

 Comparative genomics papers seldomly fully disclose their comparative genomics workflow.
 This hinders reproducibility and transferability of novel methods.
 To address this issue, we use [Nextflow](https://www.nextflow.io/) and [Conda](https://docs.conda.io/en/latest/) to improve the transferability of our lab group's comparative genomics workflow which has been used to assess the reference genome assembly of [*Lolium rigidum*](https://doi.org/10.3389/fgene.2022.1012694) and a new genome assembly of [*Salvia hispanica*](https://www.ncbi.nlm.nih.gov/data-hub/genome/GCF_023119035.1/).

+## Plead to community: looking for co-maintainers

+Hello fellow scholars, I am seeking a fellow co-maintainer of this project.
+I have been having less and less time to devote on this open-source project since I left academia, and would like to keep this project thriving.
+Please contact me through email to discuss further.
+Cheers!

 ## Installation

 1. Download [compare_genomes](https://github.com/jeffersonfparil/compare_genomes.git) repository